 With the statement’s updated definition of resistant hypertension requiring patients to be on at least three different classes of antihypertensive medications, the question is how should physicians proceed with treatment when BP remains uncontrolled, according to Carey.

-The committee, he noted, said it feels that scientific research supports two critical next steps.
+The committee, he noted, indicated that scientific research supports two critical next steps.

-Most patients with resistant hypertension, Carey said, are taking a thiazide diuretic, which is usually hydrochlorothiazide.
-The updated statement, however, suggests adding or substituting a thiazide-like diuretic, such as chlorthalidone or amlodipine.
+Most patients with resistant hypertension, Carey said, are taking a thiazide diuretic, usually hydrochlorothiazide.
+The updated statement suggests substituting a thiazide-like diuretic, such as chlorthalidone or indapamide.

-“Mineralocorticoid receptor antagonists have been shown in randomized trials to be highly efficacious and better than adding any other drug class to the drug regimen,” Carey said.
+“Mineralocorticoid receptor antagonists have been shown in randomized trials to be highly efficacious and better than adding almost any other drug class to the regimen,” Carey said.

-The scientific statement also contains an algorithm recommending further steps if BP remains uncontrolled.
-However, Carey said these recommendations are based on expert opinion as opposed to randomized trials at this point.
+The scientific statement contains an algorithm recommending further steps if BP remains uncontrolled.
+However, Carey said these further recommendations are based on expert opinion as opposed to randomized trials at this point.

-Additionally, the committee created a table included in the statement that describe specific clinical issues in patients that are associated with resistance to treatment, such as low renin and aldosterone levels, and how to address them, Carey noted.
+Additionally, the committee included a table describing specific clinical issues in patients that are associated with resistance to treatment, such as low renin and aldosterone levels, and how to address them, Carey noted.

 The scientific statement also identifies gaps in knowledge, according to Carey.